 Gas Stove Heat Efficiency

 Gas stoves are powered by gas via the piping in your home, much like a conventional cooking oven.
 Gas utility services are often more of an expense than firewood to fuel a stove.
 Yet, the overall combustion and heat transfer efficiency of a gas stove is much higher than that of a wood stove.
 It all comes down to pricing.

 Heat exchangers in gas stoves help prevent escaping heat from your stove and help better distribute it throughout your home.
-They are typically more viable within a gas stove then in a wood stove, therefore less heat escapes from the stove making a gas stove more efficient in both respects.
+They are typically more viable within a gas stove then in a wood stove, therefore less heat escapes from the stove making a gas stove more efficient.

 Many gas stoves have high levels of insulation and tight fitting door hinges that a wood stove does not.
 This severely increases the efficiency of a gas stove over a wood stove because they are able to retain higher levels of heat for longer periods of time.

 In the end, both gas and wood stoves have high levels of heat and combustion efficiency.
 Gas stoves are typically more reliable in terms of efficiency then wood stoves, but often at a higher price.